Can anyone be declared corrupt on NAB’s bidding, asks SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) on Monday dismissed the review petition of National Accountability Bureau (NAB) regarding the Hudaibya Paper Mills corruption, questioning that if someone could be declared corrupt because NAB said so.
+ISLAMABAD: The Supreme Court (SC) on Monday dismissed review petition of National Accountability Bureau (NAB) regarding Hudaibya Paper Mills corruption, questioning that if someone could be declared corrupt because NAB said so?.

-The court after hearing the Special Prosecutor National Accountability Bureau Imranul Haq dismissed the review petition.
-“After hearing extensively to arguments of the learned Special Prosecutor NAB, we did not find any grounds for review hence it is dismissed,” Justice Mushir Alam announced in a short order.
+The court after hearing to the Special Prosecutor National Accountability Bureau Imranul Haq dismissed the review petition.
+“After hearing extensively to arguments of the learned Special Prosecutor NAB, we did not find any grounds for review hence it is dismissed”, Justice Mushir Alam announced in a short order.

 Justice Isa questioned if NAB wanted to whitewash Pakistan’s history.
-He then recalled that at that time, military was ruling the country and questioned as to why the charge was not farmed against the accused in the instant matter.
+He then recalled that at that time military was ruling the country and questioned as to why charge was not farmed against the accused in the instant matter.
 “Was there any political pressure on the anti-graft body?” he questioned.

 Justice Mazhar Alam, another member of the bench, asked the prosecutor as to who had filed the application seeking long adjournment for indefinite period.
 The prosecutor replied that the NAB had sought adjournment from accountability court.
 Justice Mazhar Alam then asked for how many years the sword of Damocles could be hung above a person.

 Similarly, the NAB special prosecutor submitted that the respondents in the reference never appeared before a court.
-At this, the court asked as to why Dar's statement had been recorded before a magistrate.
+At this court asked as to why Dar's statement had been recorded before a magistrate.
 Justice Qazi Faiz Isa observed that an approver's statement could not have been recorded before a magistrate following an amendment in the accountability laws.
-Later, the court dismissed the review petition.
+Later the court dismissed the review petition.

-ISLAMABAD: The Supreme Court (SC) on Monday dismissed the review petition of National Accountability Bureau (NAB) regarding the Hudaibya Paper Mills corruption, questioning that if someone could be declared corrupt because NAB said so.
+ISLAMABAD: The Supreme Court (SC) on Monday dismissed review petition of National Accountability Bureau (NAB) regarding Hudaibya Paper Mills corruption, questioning that if someone could be declared corrupt because NAB said so?.

-The court after hearing the Special Prosecutor National Accountability Bureau Imranul Haq dismissed the review petition.
-“After hearing extensively to arguments of the learned Special Prosecutor NAB, we did not find any grounds for review hence it is dismissed,” Justice Mushir Alam announced in a short order.
+The court after hearing to the Special Prosecutor National Accountability Bureau Imranul Haq dismissed the review petition.
+“After hearing extensively to arguments of the learned Special Prosecutor NAB, we did not find any grounds for review hence it is dismissed”, Justice Mushir Alam announced in a short order.

 Justice Isa questioned if NAB wanted to whitewash Pakistan’s history.
-He then recalled that at that time, military was ruling the country and questioned as to why the charge was not farmed against the accused in the instant matter.
+He then recalled that at that time military was ruling the country and questioned as to why charge was not farmed against the accused in the instant matter.
 “Was there any political pressure on the anti-graft body?” he questioned.

 Justice Mazhar Alam, another member of the bench, asked the prosecutor as to who had filed the application seeking long adjournment for indefinite period.
 The prosecutor replied that the NAB had sought adjournment from accountability court.
 Justice Mazhar Alam then asked for how many years the sword of Damocles could be hung above a person.

 Similarly, the NAB special prosecutor submitted that the respondents in the reference never appeared before a court.
-At this, the court asked as to why Dar's statement had been recorded before a magistrate.
+At this court asked as to why Dar's statement had been recorded before a magistrate.
 Justice Qazi Faiz Isa observed that an approver's statement could not have been recorded before a magistrate following an amendment in the accountability laws.
-Later, the court dismissed the review petition.
+Later the court dismissed the review petition.

 Comments